chromatone/chromatone.center/theory/sound/nature.md

 ---
-title: The phenomenon of sound
+title: Nature of the sound
 subtitle: The acoustic waves - their sources and mediums.
 tags: sound
 date: 2021-08-30